 But that’s not all!
 Candidates will gain knowledge in material handling and excavation, electrical, ventilation, suppression, and fire systems.
 You’ll learn all there is to know about working in confined spaces like tunnels because our ultimate goal is to have you fully equipped with everything you need before you start your first day at work.

 If tunneling training is something that interests you but you still have loads of unanswered questions, don’t hesitate to contact us.
-You can do so by dialing the numbers on our website or filling out the contact form at the bottom of the page.
+You can do so by calling 800-240-9112 or filling out the contact form at the bottom of the page.
 Our friendly staff will reach out to you with detailed answers as soon as possible.
-Those of you who are in the other realms of the building industry need not worry because we also offer safety laborers training, heavy civil/highway laborers training, and environmental training.
-We always try to keep up with the latest trends, so you can rest assured that all of our courses are up to date.
+We keep up with the latest trends, so you can be sure all of our courses are up to date.

 Questions about our courses?